Written by Richard Perry

 Mobile Trading Platforms

 XM offers MT4 and MT5 across mobile devices.
-Both are available through iOS and Android operating systems.
+Both are compatible with the iOS and Android operating systems.

 XM Mobile Trading Platform